Pascuallab/MorphCellSorter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Once all files are in your Matlab PATH, run Morphocellmeter.m to analyze the morphology of a set of 2D binarized cell masks.
+Then, run Morphocellsorter.m to sort those cells based on their morphology.

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->